 1946 - The Walter Smith House, no location.
 Unbuilt.

-1946 - The Ivo Redlich House, Garage, and Landscaping, 602 North Arden Drive, Beverly Hills CA. House destroyed, possibly around 1988.
-Sold to Michael Dowd Trust in 1992.
-Sold to Steven and Robin Berlin in 1995.
+1946 - The Ivo Redlich House, Garage, and Landscaping, 602 North Arden Drive, Beverly Hills CA. Michael Douglas lived there in the 1960s, possibly as a rental.
+Sold in 1984 and extensively altered.
+Color photo by Michael Locke.
+Sold in 1992 to Michael Dowd Trust.
+Sold in 1995 to Steven and Robin Berlin, still owners as of 2022.

 1947 - The Jane Tibbett House, Florida.
 Unbuilt.